1. Take a Veteran out to eat, whether it is a fast-food chain or a fine-dining establishment.

 17. Have your children paint a picture or write a letter.
 Send it to your grandparent, parent, aunt, uncle, brother, sister, or any relative who is a Veteran.

 18. Teach your children a patriotic song, like America the Beautiful or the Star Spangled Banner.
 Instill patriotism early.

 19. Employers: Give the veterans in your company a paid afternoon off on Veterans Day.

 20. Offer a Military Discount year-round and include veterans.
 Don’t forget a Military Discount equals a free ad on MilitaryAvenue.com.
 Find out more: Why is a Military Discount Valuable for a Marketing Strategy

 21. Teachers: Invite a Veteran to speak at your school, in a class room or to the entire school.

-24. Know a military family with a deployed member?
+24. Do you know a military family with a deployed member?
 Take them a treat on Veterans Day as a thank you and ask what you can do to make things easier

 25. Do you scrapbook?
 Make cards through the organization “Operation Write Home”.
-They send them to the troops so that they troops can write letters home on them
+They send them to the troops so that the troops can write letters home to them

 26. Clean out your closets and contribute gently used household goods to Vietnam Veterans of America.